Braeger Ford helped make these videos

 Got a short fuse?
 Don't blow a fuse, change it!2004 Honda Accord EX 2.4L 4 Cyl.
 Sedan (4 Door)

-The burnt out tail light: classic reason for a cop to pull you over - change yours now2004 Honda Accord EX 2.4L 4 Cyl.
+Low coolant levels is all to common - top yours up today2004 Honda Accord EX 2.4L 4 Cyl.
 Sedan (4 Door)